 In his studies of cerebellar abnormalities, Schmahmann noticed a wide range behaviors, including distractibility, hyperactivity, impulsiveness, anxiety, ritualistic and stereotypic behaviors, illogical thought and lack of empathy, obsessive behaviors, tactile defensiveness and sensory overload, difficulty with social boundaries, and more.
 These behavioral symptoms are evident as diagnosable disorders, including autism spectrum disorder, attention deficit hyperactivity disorder, obsessive-compulsive disorder, depression, and more.

-Although new research regarding cross-modal rehabilitation through cerebellar mechanisms continues to emerge, many Mendability clients experience great success utilizing the intricate neural circuits that incorporate the cerebellum to address social, emotional, cognitive, and motor deficits.
+Although new research regarding cross-modal rehabilitation through cerebellar mechanisms continues to emerge, many Mendability clients experience great success by doing our Sensory Enrichment exercises that target the intricate neural circuits that incorporate the cerebellum to address social, emotional, cognitive, and motor deficits.

 - J. Hamilton (2015, March 16).
 A man’s incomplete brain reveals cerebellum’s role in thought and emotion.
 [Web log comment].
 Retrieved from http://www.npr.org/blogs/health/2015/03/16/392789753/a-man-s-incomplete-brain-reveals-cerebellum-s-role-in-thought-and-emotion